ankit7540/H2-PolarizabilityMatrixElements/README.md

  - A python module which can be used to compute the wavelength dependent matrix elements.
 Wavelength range available is 182.5 to 1320.6 nm.

  To use the program follow the steps.
- 1. Download the zip file.
+ 1. Download the zip file and unzip it to a folder.
- 2. Unzip it to a folder.
+ 2.